north-road/slyr/docs/src/user_guide/tools.md

    ▶️ `Convert STYLX to QGIS style XML`.
 2. Under `Stylx database`, browse to the location of the *.stylx* file.
 3. Under `Destination XML file`, set the location of the *.xml* file.
-4. In 'Uncovertable symbols report [optional]`, enter a location for those symbols that fail to convert.
+4. Optionally, in 'Uncovertable symbols report' enter a location for those symbols that fail to convert.
 This allows you to create a new vector layer containing details of all unconvertable symbols.
-This report can be saved as any standard vector format, including Shapefile, XLSX or Geopackage.
+This report can be saved as any standard vector format, including CSV, XLSX or Geopackage.
 5. Click on `Run`.
 6. Once it has converted, you can import the *XML* file via the `Style Manager` ▶️ `Import/Export`.